 In vitro fertilization, or IVF, is one of the most reliable fertility treatments.
 IVF is a multi-step procedure that assists with many of the stages of conception to significantly increase the chance of a healthy pregnancy.
 During treatment, we stimulate the ovaries so that mature eggs can be retrieved and then fertilized in a laboratory setting.
 After successful fertilization, healthy embryos are transferred to the uterus.

 At Arizona Associates for Reproductive Health, with offices in Scottsdale, AZ, and Gilbert, AZ, patients are happy to have any viable embryo transferred, but some are interested in choosing the gender of their child.
-IVF allows for gender selection, and gives potential parents the opportunity to balance out their family as they see fit.
+IVF allows for gender selection and gives potential parents the opportunity to balance out their families as they see fit.

 It is not uncommon for our patients to ask about the possibility of gender selection.
 Some feel strongly about the gender they would like their only child to be, while others are already parents and are interested in balancing out their family by having a child of the opposite gender.
 No matter the reason for gender selection, the outcome can be achieved by examining the chromosomes of an embryo.